Iyokan

+Iyokan was discovered in 1886 in the orchard of Masamichi Nakamura, a resident of Yamaguchi Prefecture.
+In 1889, Yasunori Miyoshi, a resident of Ehime Prefecture, bought the original tree and brought it home, and it became a specialty of Ehime Prefecture.
+Originally marketed as "Iyo mikan", it was renamed "Iyokan" in 1930 to avoid confusion with Unshu mikan (Citrus unshiu).
+The name "Iyo" was taken from the ancient name of a place in Ehime Prefecture, the Iyo province.

 Description

 The peel is thicker than that of a mikan, but it can be peeled by hand.
 The skin is very shiny and brightly colored and, once peeled, the flesh gives off a very strong scent.
 The flesh is slightly sour and more bitter than an orange, but sweeter than a grapefruit.

 There is a variation grown into a pentagon shape to promote good luck and to revive the popularity of the fruit, also giving it another nickname, Gokaku no Iyokan, which translates into "Pentagonal Iyokan" It is sometimes placed into fish feed to mask the fishy flavor.

 In Japan, the citrus can be seen during springtime as a seasonal KitKat flavor with messages of "good luck" to students studying for exams on each packet.
 The name "iyokan" is also a near-homophone for "good feeling" in Japanese, and is used as such in its marketing.